jhonathannc/stringformatter/README.md

 str.formatStr(str).formattedStr
 ```

 Like this package?
-Give a start.
+Give a star.
 Regards.